WOOSIG2022/zipline-curator/README.md

 Step 5: In your first zipline backtest notebook, change the symbol (e.g., from "AAPL" to "SHY"), change the dates (`# Set start and end date start_date = pd.Timestamp('2018-06-05',tz ='utc') end_date = pd.Timestamp('2020-3-16',tz ='utc')`) , and bundle name (`bundle='csv_data'`)

+You should be able to run the test correctly.